Melbourne Star: Opening

-Closure
+First closure

-On 30 January 2009, 40 days after opening, the wheel was shut down by WorkSafe after cracks up to three metres (3 m) long were inadvertently discovered by a contract worker installing LED lighting.
+On 30 January 2009, 40 days after opening, the wheel was shut down by WorkSafe after cracks up to three metres (3 m) long were discovered by a contract worker installing LED lighting.
 One node was almost completely torn from its welded joint.
 Initially the operators blamed the 2009 Southeastern Australia heat wave for causing the damage and it was not known when the wheel would reopen.

 Upon further investigation, engineers working on the wheel discovered the cracks were not caused by the heatwave but rather a problem in the original design.
 Fourteen cracks were found in the steel.

 An undated press release on the operator's official website stated: "The Southern Star Observation Wheel was temporarily closed in January 2009.
 As a result of extensive design and technical reviews a conclusion was reached to build a new wheel."

 Sanoyas, who designed and built the wheel, accepted responsibility for the cracks and undertook its reconstruction under warranty.
 Consulting engineers Arup, steel builder Alfasi, and construction consultant Hansen Yuncken signed confidentiality agreements preventing them from commenting publicly.
 Most of the original wheel was sold for scrap, but the main support columns and the passenger cabins were retained and reused.

+Reconstruction

 The reconstruction process began in a factory in Dandenong South in December 2009, at which time it was expected that a year would pass before the wheel would reopen.

-2010

-In October it was reported that the viability of the wheel was in doubt after contractors stopped work because they had not been paid, although a spokeswoman for Southern Star Management Group denied this, stating that "the construction process is extremely intricate and highly influenced by adverse weather conditions, including rain, wind, [and] hot and cold weather".
+In October 2010 it was reported that the viability of the wheel was in doubt after contractors stopped work because they had not been paid, although a spokeswoman for Southern Star Management Group denied this, stating that "the construction process is extremely intricate and highly influenced by adverse weather conditions, including rain, wind, [and] hot and cold weather".

-2011

-In January the first of the seven replacement spokes, manufactured by BMC in the Latrobe Valley, was delivered to Docklands.
-In July the wheel was expected to be turning again by the end of the year.
+In January 2011 the first of the seven replacement spokes, manufactured by BMC in the Latrobe Valley, was delivered to Docklands.
+In July 2011 the wheel was expected to be turning again by the end of the year.

-On 28 November reconstruction work was in progress when the wheel broke free from its restraints and began turning in strong winds, resulting in minor injuries for one of the workers as they fled the site.
+On 28 November 2011 reconstruction work was in progress when the wheel broke free from its restraints and began turning in strong winds, resulting in minor injuries for one of the workers as they fled the site.
 The next day, Southern Star Management issued a statement saying that bracing used to erect the wheel had failed, and that no final completion date for the wheel had yet been confirmed.
 In December it was reported that the wheel was not expected to reopen before Easter 2012.